MCP Apps Explained: Interactive UIs for AI Tools (Guide)

 Building an MCP App (High-Level)

-4. Return the resulting HTML string from your tool’s handle_call.
+Stats,Stat,Card, and any additional HTML your product needs. - Return the resulting HTML string from your tool’s

-5. Rely on the host to render that HTML in its sandboxed app surface when supported.
+handle_calland let the host render it in its sandboxed app surface.

 On hosts without iframe-style app rendering, users may still see a text-oriented representation of the tool result — plan copy and fallbacks accordingly.